-I started to take vitamin B complex because someone told me it was good for the hair and inmediately gave me insomnia.posted almost 4 years ago
+I started to take vitamin B complex because someone told me it was good for the hair and inmediately gave me insomnia.posted about 4 years ago

 Like others have mentioned it depends on the vitamin whether too much will poison you or just get peed out, but as a rule moderation is smarter than excess!
 Most doctors and health experts agree it’s best to get your vitamins primarily from food anyway, because then it’s extremely difficult to overdose on any one vitamin.
 When it comes to supplements, I would consult a doctor first about the risks taking any highly-concentrated doses— or to see if you even need a supplement in the first place.
 Plus they should know what you’re taking in case it could conflict with other medications they might prescribe you.